Cleopatra of Macedon: Time in Sardis and assassination

-Eventually, Cleopatra acceded to a proposal of marriage from Ptolemy, but before it occurred, she was captured.
-After being brought back to Sardis, she was assassinated, in 308 BC, reputedly by order of Antigonus.
+In 308 BC, Cleopatra acceded to a proposal of marriage from Ptolemy and fled Sardis.
+However, before their marriage, she was captured, brought back to Sardis, and assassinated by one of her female attendants, reputedly by order of Antigonus.
 Despite afterwards executing the assassins and giving her a beautiful funeral in her honor, he knew she represented too much power to remain alive.